clams-casino/recognize-anything/README.md

 ### **RAM Inference** ##

-Get the English and Chinese outputs of the images:
+Get the tag outputs of the images and the confidence score for each tag:
 <pre/>
 python inference_ram.py  --image images/demo/demo1.jpg \
 --pretrained pretrained/ram_swin_large_14m.pth